Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Weather and other updates

-In the event of severe weather, Universal officials send out a message to every TapuTapu alerting them that the rides will close for safety.
-Another update will be sent to each TapuTapu once the rides have returned to normal operation.
+In the event of severe weather, Universal officials send a message to every TapuTapu, alerting them that the rides will close for safety.
+They will send another update once the rides have returned to normal operation.

-Other updates could also be sent out, in theory.
-For example, if Universal were to choose to extend park hours, it could send out a notification.
+In theory, other updates could also be sent out.
+For example, if Universal chooses to extend park hours, it could send a notification.

 How durable is TapuTapu?
 What if I have allergies?